 If you are financing a house build with a bridging loan, very specific underwriting required, which is very likely to include a valuation.
 You should be aware that the valuation might be less than the market value for both the plot of land, and the property you currently own.
 It’s also important to remember that you will be paying for the house build over weeks or more likely months unlike than making one large purchase when you buy a completed property, so cash flow must be considered.
 With a bridging loan, it may mean that your existing cash flow can remain relatively smooth, which, in many cases, offers a lot of peace of mind.

-Of course, financing a house build is a major decision for both seasoned house builders and first time builders alike but, with sensible and detailed planning, it can be a very rewarding and exciting project.
+Of course, financing a house build is a major decision for both seasoned house builders and first-time builders alike but, with sensible and detailed planning, it can be a very rewarding and exciting project.
+If you really want a new build house but all of this has made you think it might be too big of a project to take on, you might want to have a look at https://www.saussyburbank.com/.
+They have some beautiful recently constructed homes that might be exactly what you’re looking for without the hassle.
 It’s also worth mentioning that, should you wish to sell the completed house build, depending on location, build quality and of course, the state of the wider property market, you may well end up with a significant return on investment which, coupled with the sense of achievement that comes with completing such a project, can make financing a house build incredibly worthwhile.